Ranky Tanky Builds On The Music And Culture Of Slave Descendants

 GROSS: I'll stop you right there because I love your version of "O Death."
 Would you be willing to sing it for us?

+ROSS: ...Definitive version, really, from the "O Brother, Where Art Thou?" soundtrack.
+And I think it's like all of this American music - especially in the South, where it's all a melting pot of culture.
+It's all, you know, a breeding ground of influences from around the world.

+And I think that songs like that just have a timeless quality.
+And they've survived the test of time.
+And no one is able to really say it came from this composer at this moment.
+I think that it speaks to the timelessness of this music and what this music offers as a testament to the human spirit and an example of like the best parts of the human condition - you know, as we deal with our own mortality, which is inevitable amongst us all.

-PARLER: Yeah.
-You know, one thing that's very, I guess, in the African American church, we celebrate death.
+PARLER: You know, one thing that's very - I guess in an African American church, we celebrate death.
 You know, you're home going.
 It's a celebration because you're going to meet Jesus.
-But we also ask, can the spirits live another day?
-You know, that's why it's one of my favorites.
+But we also ask, can you spare a soul another day?
+You know, that's why it's one of my favorite.
 I love "O Death."

 GROSS: Please sing it for us.
 It's so beautiful, yeah.